 The subscription costs for digital news are considered eligible expenses for Canada’s digital news subscription tax credit.

-Is the Globe and Mail Eligible for the Digital News Subscription Tax Credit
+Is the Globe and Mail Eligible for the Digital News Subscription Tax Credit?

 Absolutely!
-You can claim digital news subscription tax credit if you have subscribed for digital news content to any qualified journalism organization.
+You can claim the digital news subscription tax credit if you have subscribed to any qualified journalism organisation for digital news content.